But about the Son he says,

 The King came, born of a virgin as promised, in the days of Caesar Augustus.

-The kingdom of God has come near.
-It is within your midst (Lk 17:21).
+The kingdom of God came near.
 And Jesus has been heralded its King, the Anointed One of God.
+He is the eternal King of Righteousness, whose kingdom will have no end.

-May His kingdom come!
 May every knee bow before Him—the King prepared of God.
 And may it begin this Christmas.